Aran0713/hiring-backend-assessment/README.md

 Other Notes:
 - All files can be found in master branch.
 - I wrote the code using JavaScript, I would be able write the code in TypeScript if needed.
-- It took me a longer time than expected to complete the assessment, I also had multiple assignments and papers due this week.
-My apologize if this caused any inconvenience.
-- The API works from the files I have added and changing package.json
-- Everything works perfectly and would take minor changes to change where the inputs for post, get, delete and patch come from.
-Please feel free to contact me if there's any questions about the code.